abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 We don't have to worry about applying manifests in order - Kubernetes will figure things out.

 Now we can grab a cup of coffee, and in a couple minutes the site should be online at the DNS address you selected.
-For a little while, you may see a blank page with "default backend - 404"[^14] while the Ingress is still spinning up:
+While the Ingress is still spinning up, you'll see a blank page with "default backend - 404"[^ingress-spin-up] until the backend app becomes available:

-[^14]:
+[^ingress-spin-up]:
     You may also see a 502 or 500 error briefly while the Ingress is coming online and checking the `readinessProbe`.

     Our container is configured to do a `SELECT 1` when the load balancer hits `/pulse`, which ensures that our Rails server can reach our SQL database (i.e. it's ready to serve traffic).
 If you want to learn more about Kubernetes' probes (`readinessProbe` and `livenessProbe`), [read the documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).